Ordinary Seaman

 18

-Albert was born on the 2 December 1903 to William John and Emily (nee Miller) Porter, the fourth child of William & Emily who had been married in the 4Q 1891.
-With a son from her first marriage William Sansom 1889 then John 1893, Edward 1896, Charles 1898, George 1900 and Frederick 1907 completing the family unit living at 56, Langley Road, Portsmouth.
-William his elder brother also entered the Royal Navy as William Henry Sansom an Officer Steward, serving from 1911 to 1945.
-In 1921 the family were still living at 56, Langley Rd.
+Albert was born on 2 December 1903, the fourth child of William John and Emily (née Miller) Porter, who had been married in the 4Q 1891.
+With a son from her first marriage, William Sansom (1889) then John (1893), Edward (1896), Charles (1898), George (1900) and Frederick (1907) completed the family unit living at 56, Langley Road, Portsmouth.
+William, his elder half brother also entered the Royal Navy as William Henry Sansom an Officer’s Steward, serving from 1911 to 1945.
+In 1921 the family were still living at 56, Langley Road.

 Ordinary Seaman Albert Ernest Porter was one of those who crossed the bar that day.